Airline seat: Seat width

 There is some ambiguity about the meaning of "seat width".
 It can be taken as the width enclosed by the armrests on each side, i.e., the width available to sit in, or as the distance from the midpoint of one armrest to the midpoint of the next, a larger figure by the width of an armrest, and the width available for the shoulders (it is also one-third of the width of a block of three identical seats).
 It is thought that most airlines use the first of these figures.
 In Economy class this width was typically 43 to 46 cm in 2003.

 In 2013, Airbus said, for long haul flights, there should be an industry standard for a minimum seat width of 18 inches in economy cabins, but its rival Boeing argued it was up for airlines to decide.
 People have been getting wider: the weight of the average American male in his 40s had increased by 10 percent in the 30 years from the 1970 introduction of the Boeing 747.
 The narrower 17-inch-wide seat favoured by Boeing is a legacy from the 1950s when passenger jets were first introduced.
 In the 1970s and 1980s with the introduction of the Boeing 747 and the first Airbus jets, 18 inches become standard for long-haul flights.
 Seats were widened to 18.5 inches with the Boeing 777 in the 1990s and A380 superjumbo in the 2000s.
 Many airlines are adopting lighter 17-inch-wide seats on their Boeing 777 and 787 and 18-inch seats for A350s.
 Although for almost 20 years, the standard setup in the back of a Boeing 777 was nine seats per row, in 2012 nearly 70% of the biggest version of that plane were delivered with 10-abreast seating.
 When Airbus introduced its A380, it offered 10-abreast seating, giving each passenger up to 19 inches of hip space.
 In 2013, ten airlines fly Airbus A330 with nine 16.7-inch seats in each row, rather than the eight it was designed for.
 A research report commissioned by Airbus concluded that an extra inch in seat width improves sleep quality by 53 percent.

-There has been a decided trend to increase economy seating density in the twenty-first century.
+Seat width has varied over time.
 In 1985 none of the main four US carriers offered a seat less than 19 inches wide.
-Since the beginning of the twenty-first century until 2018 average seat width decreased from 18.5 to 17 inches, and sometimes as low as 16.1 inches.
+From 2000 to 2018, average seat width decreased from 18.5 to 17 inches, and sometimes as low as 16.1 inches.
+In 2023, it was noted that seat widths began increasing but legroom decreased.